jacksonConrad/graphTherapy/README.md

 ###Bar Graph

-There are three possible views for the bar-graph: minutes, hours, days.
+There are three possible views for the bar-graph:

+* minutes
+* hours
+* days

 To view the time correseponding to a given bar, you have to hover your mouse over it.
 I thought this would be a cleaner alternative to listing all 60/24/28 times on the x-axis.